December 17th, 2020

 Life is play in another sense.
 To be a person is to impersonate, for persona means “actor’s mask.”
 On the worldly stage, we hide our true nature, who we really are.
 We even hide it from ourselves.
 This is how I interpret “original sin.”
 Original sin is “original” because, from very early on, we identify with our bodies.
 We think the mask is who we are.

-This view of the world is known in Hinduism as Advaita.
+This understanding of our place in the world is known in Hinduism as Advaita.
 One well-known Advaita teacher puts it like this: Let’s say John is playing King Lear, and King Lear is having trouble with his daughters.
 How does King Lear solve his problem?
 By realizing that there is no problem because he is really John, not King Lear.

 What, then, is sin?
 To sin is to “miss the mark.”
-The thing to realize is that, if you have to try to hit the mark, you’re sometimes going to miss.
+The thing to realize is that, if you have to try to hit the mark, you’re occasionally, even frequently, going to miss.
 If you’re going to play a part, sooner or later, you’re going to forget you’re playing.
 Sin is just part of the game.
 Is missing the mark, then, a “wrong” deserving of punishment?
-Or is that idea also part of the game?
+Or is that idea too also part of the game?

-The game of life includes all ideas: ideas about who you are and who I am, about “right” and “wrong,” and so on.
+The game of life includes all ideas: ideas about who you are and who I am, about “right” and “wrong,” about who we really are, and more.
 And when it comes to knowing who you are, and the action that comes out of that awareness, ideas only get in the way.

 While The Fall is forgetting, Revelation is remembering.
 Revelation is The Apocalypse, the end of the world as we know it.
 Like Revelation, the word apocalypse means “uncovering.”
 What is uncovered, among other things, is who we really are.